The Online Music Competition for XXI Century classical musicians

 The aim of the competition is to offer real career opportunities to the finalists, that’s why the members of the jury are well known musicians from the major music institutions in the world.

-The examination of the videos will take place from the opening of the contest until August the 10th 2020.
-The results of the eliminatory phase will be given within one week then the chosen competitors will have to send the new videos.
+The examination of the videos will take place from the opening of the contest on November the 20th 2020 until February the 26th 2021 at Midnight UTC.
+The results of the eliminatory phase will be given within March the 26th 2021, after that the chosen competitors will have to send a new set of videos for the final phase within April the 2nd 2021 at Midnight UTC.

 1. STRUCTURE OF THE COMPETITION